redis/redis-doc/commands/bitcount.md

 Count the number of set bits (population counting) in a string.

 By default all the bytes contained in the string are examined.
-It is possible to specifiy the counting operation only in an interval passing the additional arguments *start* and *end*.
+It is possible to specify the counting operation only in an interval passing the additional arguments *start* and *end*.

 Like for the `GETRANGE` command start and end can contain negative values